webcaetano/jinx/README.md

 // jinx
 // npm install jinx-mempanel
 var memPanel  = require("jinx-mempanel");
-memPanel(); // create a panel that show FPS, Memory usage and Number of particles
+memPanel(); // load a jinx module + swc that show FPS, Memory usage and Number of particles in a panel.

 //or just
 require("jinx-mempanel")();